openpolitics/manifesto/manifesto/infrastructure.md

 * table of contents
 {:toc}

-How do we ensure an effective and sustainable national infrastructure?

 ## National Infrastructure in the National Interest

 Too much of the national infrastructure that society relies heavily upon is operated for private profit.
 The predictable result being: